mypreview/GEO-Top-Bar/docs/_coverpage.md

 # GEO Top Bar <small>1.0</small>

-> A highly customizable sleek GEO message bar on your website.
+> A customizable sleek GEO message bar on your website.

 - Simple and lightweight
 - Simple and lightweight